 To turn off the screen, push the ENTER button and turn the "Display" indicator off.
-The other method is to push and hold the ">(1) OFF" button for more than 2 seconds.
+The other method is to push and hold the "\/ OFF" button for more than 2 seconds.

-When any mode button is pushed with the screen off, the screen turns on for further operation.
+When any mode button is pushed with the

+screen off, the screen turns on for further operation.
 The screen will turn off automatically 5 seconds after the operation is finished.

-To turn on the screen, set this item to the ON position, or push and hold the "\/) OFF" button.
+To turn on the screen, set this item to the ON position, or push and hold the "\/> OFF" button.

-Brightness/Contrast/Background Color

-To adjust the brightness and contrast of the screen, select the "Brightness" or "Contrast" key.
+Brightness/Contrast/Background Color To adjust the brightness and contrast of the screen, select the "Brightness" or "Contrast" key.

-Then, you can adjust the brightness to "Darker" or "Brighter", and the contrast to "Lower" or "Higher" using the multi-function controller.
+Then, you can adjust the brightness and contrast using the multi-function controller.